4 Ideas to Make Learning Math Fun

 - Inch by Inch

-Even young children learning to distinguish visual patterns are learning math.
-Ditto for activities on sequence (think building a tower of blocks) or sorting.
+Young children learning to distinguish visual patterns are learning math.
+The same goes for activities on sequence--think building a tower of blocks--or sorting.

 No matter the activity, you can reward even small accomplishments and help children know that they just completed a fun math-related task with something as simple as a sticker or a small treat.

-But once children associate foundational math skills with play, they'll carry those pleasurable feelings forward, enjoying future mathematical challenges instead of fearing them.
+But when children associate learning foundational math skills with play, they'll carry those pleasurable feelings forward--enjoying future mathematical challenges instead of fearing them.